getgud-io/cpp-getgud-sdk/README.md

 ### StartGame(serverName, gameMode)

-Start a new live Game which contains live Matches.

 To start a new game, call `StartGame()` with the following parameters, yhis will use the environment variables `TITLE_ID` and `PRIVATE_KEY`.
 * serverName : the name of your game server - String, Alphanumeric, 36 chars max.
 * gameMode : the mode of your the game - String, Alphanumeric, 36 chars max.